-Reports: Eater’s reports section assigns original, reported stories that are generally 1,800 words or less and are usually assigned with a lead time of a few days to several weeks.
+Reports: Eater’s reports section assigns original, reported stories and are usually assigned with a lead time of a few days to several weeks.
 Everything from dining trends and the particulars of restaurant operations, to food world curiosities, to where food intersects with culture at large is fair game, and we’re particularly interested in stories that center workers and underrepresented communities.
 Pitches should not only identify an interesting topic or trend, but offer some case-making around its place in history or culture and a thesis or forward-thinking statement.
 Send pitches to email@example.com.

 Travel: Eater Travel is most interested in pieces and perspectives from locals and natives, or people with a deep connection to the culture being covered — we’re generally not interested in parachute journalism, and especially not stories reported during one’s vacation.
-If you believe your city merits an Eater list of essential restaurants, tell us why and why now, with a few examples, as well as a sample of your writing.
 We love pieces that spotlight the interesting ways in which food and culture intersect to provide insight and perspective on a place — international or otherwise.
 In general, travel pitches should conform to the above story guidelines.
-Send pitches to email@example.com.
+Send pitches to firstname.lastname@example.org.

 Voices: Voices is Eater’s first-person section, where writers discuss a broad range of topics through the lens of their personal experiences and make an argument for a certain way of seeing things.
 We are particularly interested in featuring people who are not writers by trade; if you have an important story to tell, we will work closely with you to turn your story into a published piece.
 Pitches should include an explanation of who you are, your position on the topic, why you’re qualified to write about it, and a clear rundown of the points of your argument.
 Send to email@example.com.